Bulk Reef Supply Titanium Heating Elements - Top FAQs

 The BRS Titanium Heating Elements does not have a built-in controller or thermostat to automatically turn the heater on/off as needed to maintain water temperature.
 It will require a separate temperature controller to manage temperatures in your aquarium.

-The InkBird Wifi Controller is our recommended choice because it works well and provides the user with easy access to your tank's water temperature, even if you aren't home.
+The InkBird Wifi Controller is our recommended choice because it works well and provides the user with easy access to their tank's water temperature, even if they aren't home.
 Better yet, you will be alerted directly should the heaters fail or overheat when you are away.
 It also accepts two heating elements and has dual temperature probes for accurate measurement.

 You can also use an aquarium controller like the Neptune Systems Apex to control the heating elements.
 In fact, using a temperature-specific controller like the InkBird alongside a comprehensive controller like the Apex is the best way to protect yourself from heater failure.
 Using both controllers together, you can have redundant protection against overheating.
 Use the InkBird to turn the heating element ON/OFF throughout the day.
 Then you set the Apex with a HIGH and LOW temperature alarm that notifies you directly when temperatures fall too far out of range.
 You can even program the Apex to automatically shut down power to the InkBird in the event it gets stuck in the ON position and starts overheating.